 TGax Editor: Change the paragraph below as follows (#BF7):

-The STA shall update the corresponding block acknowledgment record for the received fragments only if an MSDU or A-MSDU that is received in fragments is successfully reconstructed (see 10.6 (Defragmentation)).
+The STA shall update the corresponding block acknowledgment record for an MSDU or A-MSDU for which fragments are received only if that MSDU or A-MSDU (#BF7)is successfully reconstructed (see 10.6 (Defragmentation)).
 Otherwise the STA shall not update the block ack record for that MSDU or A-MSDU.

 26.3.3.4 Level 3 dynamic defragmentation